 A’ Design Award is one of the largest and prestigious international platforms for designers all around the globe to compete and present unique designs.
-It is also a great destination for people who want to stay updated with newest designs.
+It is also a great destination for people who want to stay updated with the newest designs.
 Just a few days ago, winners of the 2016-17 competition were announced, which includes a total of 1958 winners from 98 countries in 97 different design categories.
 Below are listed some of our favorite designs, so scroll through and share your opinions.

 KENA transforming coffee table by Alexander Sekirash

 This convertible table is made of birch plywood and its tabletop is covered with wear-resistant laminate, while tabletop edges and legs are finished in natural oil.
 It is ideal for small rooms and apartments with minimum space for furniture.
-Short part and long part legs connected at fixed axis make it easy to transform the small coffee table into a high-position dining table.
+Short part and long part legs connected at a fixed axis make it easy to transform the small coffee table into a high-position dining table.